polterguy/polterguy.github.io/documentation/magic.lambda.caching/index.md

-# Caching with Magic and Hyperlambda
+# magic.lambda.caching

-Cache helper slots for Magic.
+This project contains caching helper slots for Hyperlambda.
 More specifically this project provides the following slots.

 * __[cache.set]__ - Adds the specified item to the cache
 * __[cache.get]__ - Returns a previously cached item, if existing, if not returns nothing